waze-ua/wme-hn2poi/README.md

 Select segment(s) with HNs and use convert/delete buttons in side pane.

 ### Note
-Waze doesn't allow to mix HN edits with any other, so take make changes in following order:
+Waze doesn't allow to mix HN edits with any other, so make changes in following order:

  1. Convert to POI
  2. Save